-Its is not abundantly clear how much more people are willing to pay for a LEEDS certified product -vs- a product that is green built without LEEDS certification.
-The majority of practicing realtors have no clear understanding of LEEDS, as a result they don’t push certified homes over non certified.
+It is not abundantly clear how much more people are willing to pay for a LEEDS certified product -vs- a product that is green-built without LEEDS certification.
+The majority of practicing realtors have no clear understanding of LEEDS, as a result, they don’t push certified homes over non-certified ones.

-Regardless of your interest in achieving certifications we are always interested in ‘Building Green” – If your budget does not allow you to follow an established program such as LEEDS, we are confident our architects can design your structure as green as your budget allows.
-If your budget allows for and your focused on achieving a LEEDS certification we are happy to assist.
+Regardless of your interest in achieving certifications, we are always interested in ‘Building Green” – If your budget does not allow you to follow an established program such as LEEDS, we are confident our architects can design your structure as green as your budget allows.
+If your budget allows for and you are focused on achieving a LEEDS certification we are happy to assist.